Remember, You are Always On

 Editor's note: This blog was written by Glen McDaniel

 , a healthcare consultant, clinical lab scientist, speaker and freelance writer.
 His interests include mediation, leadership, change and ethics.

 Have you ever heard the expression that someone is always "on'?
 That comes from the showbiz reference to the fact that the person mentioned always acts as if they are on stage, or before the cameras.
 The inference is that they are acting for effect and not being "real."

 He gave her his business card and asked her to call him (only a hard core executive goes to the beach with business cards!).
-Anyway, after a couple of interviews she got the job to be the CEO with the task of turning around a flailing hospital.
+After a couple of interviews, she got the CEO job, with the task of turning around a flailing hospital.
 This is her ideal job.

 My other friend got his job in a similar way.
 He met someone at a party who networked with him and asked him to call a colleague in government, who then referred him to someone in the mayor's office.
-To make a long story short, he got a the job of program manager two months later after five intense interviews.
+Long story short, he got a the job of program manager two months later after five intense interviews.

 Both examples point to the power of networking but, more significantly, to the importance of being professional and exuding your brand even in social situations.
-In neither case were my friends being fake or in offensive sales mode, but they were acting professionally enough -and had their elevator speech refined and smooth enough- to attract attention that later landed them their dream jobs.
+In neither case were my friends being fake or in heavy-duty sales mode, but they were acting professionally enough -- and had their elevator speech refined and smooth enough -- to attract attention that later landed them their dream jobs.